 When is the best time of year to find a teaching English job?

-Unless you plan on working at an international school (which follows regular school terms and breaks over Christmas and summer) then you can apply at any time of year.
+Unless you plan on working at an international school (which follows regular school terms with breaks over Christmas and summer) then you can apply at any time of year.
 There is a constant turnover of teachers leaving and new ones arriving so jobs are always popping up.

 TIP: Try interviewing for a range of different types of jobs before accepting, so that you know for sure that what you are signing up for is best suited to you!

-We hope this guide has been useful in pointing you in the right direction of how to find a teaching English job in Vietnam.
+I hope this guide has been useful in pointing you in the right direction of how to find a teaching English job in Vietnam.